HaohaoWang/Database-Operations-for-My-Master-Thesis-Website/README.md

 Database-Operations-for-My-Master-Thesis-Website
 ================================================

 Those files realized the basic operations (insert, select, update) to the SQL Server database of my "Patient Observer" website.
-Four tables are "patients", "doctors", diagnosis" and "messages"
+The database includes four tables, they are "patients", "doctors", diagnosis" and "sensors"